osm2pgsql-dev/osm2pgsql-website/_manual-v2/04-geometries.md

 need to be retrieved from the database when rendering a specific tile.
 The pgsql output always splits up long LineStrings, in latlong projection, lines will not be longer than 1°, in Web Mercator lines will not be longer than 100,000 units (about 100,000 meters at the equator).
-In the flex output you hae full control over line splitting by using (or not using) the `segmentize()` function.
+In the flex output you have full control over line splitting by using (or not using) the `segmentize()` function.
 See also the [Single vs. Multi Geometries](#single-vs-multi-geometries) section above.